cassc/esp32-vlx53-dist-sensor/README.md

 # Distance sensor

 Reads distance from a VL53L0X sensor and sends the distance through MQTT when the change of measured distance is greater than 10mm.
+Used in Cabinet of Curiousities and Sensor Photo Booth

 ## MQTT topic and payloads